Installation

 With new systems, the cartridges usually come already inserted in the unit.

-After a year to a year and a half, depending on consumption and quality of the source water, it will be time to change a cartridge.
+After about a year to a year and a half, depending on consumption and quality of the source water, it will be time to change carbon and fluoride removal cartridges.

-A housing is opened by grasping the long part, the cylinder, with one hand while holding the base (or the mounting bracket) with the other; then unscrew it.
-If you are holding the unit with the base down, turn the cylinder counterclockwise; if the base is at the top, turn the cylinder clockwise.
-If the cylinder is stuck, you can use a hard plastic wrench made for the purpose, which likely came with your unit.
+A housing is opened by grasping the long part, the cylinder, with one hand while holding the "cap" (the short end of the housing) or the mounting bracket with the other; then unscrew it.
+If you are holding the unit with the cap down at the bottom, turn the cylinder counterclockwise; if the cap is at the top, turn the cylinder clockwise.
+If the cylinder is stuck, you can use a hard plastic wrench made for the purpose.

 To replace a cartridge, remove the old cartridge from the housing.
 Check to see the location of any remaining rubber gaskets.
 If one has remained attached at the far end of the cylinder, it will take a long narrow object such as needle nosed pliers or a knife to dislodge it.
 A gasket left stuck in the base is easily pulled off.

-If the direction of flow through the cartridge is marked, the water flows in from the base, so insert the cartridge appropriately.
-Some of our cartridges such as the remineralizing alkalizers flow in either direction.
+With most of our cartridges the direction of flow through the cartridge is indicated.
+If so, it is important to place the correct end of the cartridge on the cap.
+The water flows in from the cap, so insert the cartridge appropriately.
+(Some of our cartridges can flow in either direction.)

 Cartridge Location